 “I have been selfish and not thought of others, but it showed me that I can change if I want to.” – 35, Inmate HMP Preston

 Release is an exciting project consisting of a live 50 minute theatre performance, followed by a facilitated workshop.
 Following the journey of 49 year old ‘Tony’ on his first home visit after serving 10 years in prison, Release explores the highs, the lows, and complexities of resettlement as Tony, his wife, daughter and son try to adjust to life after prison.
-Specifically designed for long term offenders with less than 3 years of their sentence left to serve,
+Specifically designed for long term offenders with less than 3 years of their sentence left to serve, Release addresses the issues that many leaving leaving can face and better prepare them.

 Under the Influence